 So that’s the scoop on rainfall rescues.
 Remember that every infield skin will react differently to rainfall.
 Keep an eye on how your fields react.
 By paying close attention, you can use just the right preventive techniques that will help speed up your work after rain when resurrecting your field for play.

-Log in to try this quick Pop Quiz before moving on to another module or before considering taking the Introductory to Groundskeeping Final Exam.
+Try this quick Pop Quiz before moving on to another module or before considering taking the Introductory to Groundskeeping Final Exam.
 Click here to learn more about certification from Groundskeeper University.
 If you do not see the quiz button below, please log in at GU to take the quiz.